 Hike on Sentosa Boardwalk

-On a Friday morning in October 2021, we started hiking to Sentosa along the Sentosa Boardwalk.
+The Sentosa Hike starts along the boardwalk from Harbour Front MRT station.
 This is a rather convenient walkway with quite some shade and even a travellator if you already feel tired.
 The Sentosa Boardwalk covers a distance of 600 meters.
 There are beautiful flowers and some art along the way, as well as some good views of the Singapore coastline.
 An alternative way to reach the island is via the Sentosa Cable Car, which gives you great views on the way over.

 Siloso Beach Walk

-After a swim and break, we followed the Siloso Beach walk past the Sapphire Pavilion to the other end of the Imbiah Trail.
-There are two interesting things to see along the way, the fresh water Siloso spring and a mini bunker.
+After a swim and break, follow the Siloso Beach walk past the Sapphire Pavilion to the other end of the Imbiah Trail.
+There are two interesting things to see along the way, the freshwater Siloso spring and a mini bunker.

 Both are signs of the past, as the spring was once at the shoreline before land reclamation and the bunker is one of the many military artefacts from when Sentosa was called Pulau Belakang Mati and this side of the island was part of Fort Siloso.

 The Imbiah Trail is a rather broad asphalted path leading you up the hill through the forest.
-There are the remnants of an old monorail along the way, and you might spot some monkeys as well.
-Near the top we headed left on a nicer forest path to the Imbiah and Tempinis Falls.
+There are remnants of an old monorail along the way, and you might spot some monkeys as well.
+Near the top, head left on a nicer forest path to the Imbiah and Tempinis Falls.
 These falls sound larger than they actually are so don’t get your hopes up too much.

 There is an interesting tunnel of whale bones on this path, but also a somewhat more tacky dragon spewing water.
 This path takes you eventually to the road that leads up to the Imbiah Lookout.
 Turn left and immediately hike up the steps on the right that will lead you to the Imbiah Fort and the second highest point on Sentosa.

-We did a bit of exploration of the fort, as there are a few ruins in the jungle directly of the main path.
+Make sure to go on an exploration of the fort, as there are a few ruins in the jungle directly off the main path.
 The Mount Imbiah Gun Battery dates from the 1890s and was used until the 1930s when it became a reserve magazine.

-After a well deserved break, we took a different path down to the Tempinis Falls and from there down to the Siloso Road and the entrance of Fort Siloso.
+After a well-deserved break, we took a different path down to the Tempinis Falls and from there down to Siloso Road and the entrance of Fort Siloso.

-The Coastal Trail officially starts at the bus station at the end of the Siloso Road, but you can extend it by walking towards Fort Siloso first.
+The Coastal Trail officially starts at the bus station at the end of Siloso Road, but you can extend it by walking towards Fort Siloso first.
 Just before the roundabout and the official entrance to the fort, you turn right down some steps.
-There, you’ll find a path along the coast line with some forest and open grassy sections.
+There, you’ll find a path along the coastline with some forest and open grassy sections.

 After passing a few totem poles, the path veers right and upwards.
 Unfortunately, some of the trails shown on Maps.me are not open right now so the only option is to follow the path back to the bus station.